padok-team/dojo-guestbook/README.md

 ### Checks

 - [ ] I can launch locally the application with `docker compose up`
-- [ ] I can see the UI in my brower at `http://<handleGithub>.training.dojo.padok.school/proxy/3000/`
+- [ ] I can see the UI in my browser at `http://<handleGithub>.training.dojo.padok.school/proxy/3000/` (or http://localhost:3000 if developing locally)

 <details>
 <summary>Compare your work to the solution before moving on.
 Are there differences?
 Is your approach better or worse?
 Why?</summary>